cschotte/blog/content/posts/C64/index.md

 ![Press Play cassette drive](pressplay.jpg)

 And then there’s the Turbo mode.
-48MHz!
-Forty-eight megahertz.
+64MHz!
 My 12-year-old self would have lost his mind.
 Games load almost instantly.
 BASIC programs run at speeds that feel impossible.
 And yet, with a flick of a switch, I can throttle it back to 1MHz, just like the old days.

 ## This Feels Different